Become a Poll Worker or a Volunteer Deputy Registrar in Ellis County!

 - You are finally convicted of an offense under the law relating to performance-based compensation for voter registrations.

-How to become a Volunteer Deputy Registrar:
+How to become a Volunteer Deputy Registrar or to Renew your Appointment: